rovermicrover/x4-improvedscouts/README.md

 # About

 Scouts serve no purpose beyond being a starting ship.
 They are out classed in every way except for the Pegasus because of its speed.
 This mod aims to fix that by giving all scouts a 50% boot to their radar range.
 Hopefully making them a useful part of any fleet.
+Works with both expansions.

 # Compatibility